vaginessa/Android_Wifi_Monitor_Mode/Home.md

 [Build Cyanogenmod](https://wiki.cyanogenmod.org/w/Build_for_jflte)

-If all run ok, We will build a new Cyanogenmod + Kernel , now,  lets do the Monitor Mode Patch
+If all run ok, We will build a new Cyanogenmod + Kernel ,

+Now,  lets build the with Monitor Mode support

 3. Add Monitor Mode into Cyanogenmod